 Something to keep in mind, all of the work that the department does, only reflects those streets in the city's network.
 The Interstate highways of I-44 and I-270 are not in our network, nor are Lindbergh Boulevard, Gravois or Watson.
 These are in the MoDOT network.
 Sappington is a county-level street.
 Also there are a number of private streets.
 We provide snow removal service wherever possible to private streets, but MoDOT and St. Louis County are responsible for their jurisdictional pavements respectfully.

 Obviously, with 11 men and 54 center-line miles of streets, the Street Department keeps busy with maintenance related activities.
 They always have more things on their list to get to, than manpower.
 The Street Superintendent places a daily task list on a page at this website that is available to you here.
-If you have something that needs attention on your city maintained street, you can call Bob Riggs at 314-842-6080 or email him with your question or concern.
+If you have something that needs attention on your city maintained street, you can call Jeff Rodenberg at 314-842-6080 or email him with your question or concern.

 Street Maintenance Issues are cataloged into 16 different categories.
 They are tracked until the item is resolved to the satisfaction of the complainant.
 These categories are as follows: